Ukraine ‘downs five Russian planes and helicopter’ after Putin invades

 World leaders have condemned the invasion – saying it could leave many dead, topple Ukraine’s democratic government, and threaten post-Cold War relations.

-Ukraine’s president Volodymyr Zelenskyy made a direct appeal to Russia, urging it to avoid a major war in Europe.
-He said he had tried to call Putin this morning, but there was no answer.
+Ukraine’s president Volodymyr Zelensky made a direct appeal to Russia, urging it to avoid a major war in Europe.
+He said he had tried to call Mr Putin this morning, but there was no answer.
 He has now declared martial law.

 Ukrainians were urged to stay home and avoid panic, even as the country’s border guard agency reported an artillery barrage by Russian troops from neighbouring Belarus.

-Putin attempted to justify the invasion in a televised address.
+Mr Putin attempted to justify the invasion in a televised address.
 He said Russia could not feel safe with constant threats from Ukrainian soldiers, and claimed the attack was needed to protect civilians and end eight years of conflict involving pro-Russian separatists in eastern Ukraine.

-He accused the US and its allies of ignoring Russia’s demands for security guarantees and to prevent Ukraine from joining NATO.
+He accused the US and its allies of ignoring Russia’s demands for security guarantees and to prevent Ukraine from joining Nato.

-He claimed Russia does not intend to occupy Ukraine – his goal, he said, was the demilitarisation and “denazification” of the country.
+He claimed Russia does not intend to occupy Ukraine.
+His goal, he said, was the demilitarisation and “denazification” of the country.

-US president Joe Biden said Putin had chosen a pre-meditated war.
+Joe Biden said Mr Putin had chosen a pre-meditated war.
 He pledged fresh sanctions against Russia for the invasion, which the US and allies had expected for weeks.

 Register for free to continue reading